Should I have specialists enter the equity release market?

 Cases also don’t tend to be on a knife edge as they do in some parts of the market, such as the 95% LTV space.
 In fact, the average LTV for an equity release mortgage is just under 30%, offering greater assurance that applications will be accepted.

 What about the challenges?

 While the equity release mortgage market offers significant opportunities, it is not without challenges.
 Brokers require additional authorisations from the Financial Conduct Authority to advise on equity release mortgages.

-This requirement can create a barrier to entry, as you need to weigh up the volume of equity release business you are likely to get versus the time and cost of training up brokers to be competent in this area.
+This requirement can create a barrier to entry.
+You need to weigh up the volume of equity release business you are likely to get versus the time and cost of training brokers to be competent in this area.

 You may also need to explore new strategies for sourcing leads.
 The average age of people taking out a new lump sum equity release plan was 68 in 2020, while the average age of those taking a new drawdown was 70.

-As a result, previous marketing channels, such as adverts on Facebook, will be unlikely to reach your target market.
+As a result, previous marketing channels, such as Facebook adverts, will be unlikely to reach your target market.

 Finally, decisions on whether to proceed with an equity release mortgage are generally not taken quickly, so it can take time to convert leads into business.

 If you can get your strategy right, writing equity release business comes with a number of advantages.
-It enables you to keep clients for longer, continuing to service their needs even once they have repaid their mortgage.
+It enables you to keep clients for longer, continuing to serve their needs even once they have repaid their mortgage.
 It also means you will be able to cater to the future needs of existing clients, as well as the current needs of their parents, opening up a new channel for referrals.
-The challenges involved in sourcing news leads in this area of business, highlights the importance of being smart about how you hold and mine your existing client database.equity releasemature clientsmortgages
+Be smart about how you hold and mine your existing client database.